839-Studio/china_engineering_management_academician/README.md

 4. Creative Commons:

 These datasets are available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-Please cite as: Sixth Tone, "The Changing Faces of China's Academicians."
+Please cite as: Sixth Tone, "The Changing Faces of China’s Elite Academicians."

 Any questions, please contact: liuchang@sixthtone.com